Requirements to Apply to Connections Program

 3) Complete either the Minor in Medical Sciences or the Major in Medical Sciences.

-5) Satisfactorily fulfill baccalaureate graduation requirements and complete their undergraduate degree in 4 years.
-Students in Biomedical Engineering may take 5 years to complete their degree.
+5) Satisfactorily fulfill baccalaureate graduation requirements and complete their undergraduate degree in four years.
+Students in majors with a co-op requirement may take five years to complete their degree.